THE SOURCE OF ERRONEOUS INFORMATION

 Its popularity is such that the medical community in the US keeps a close eye on the information being shared via Twitterverse and consequently issues a bi-annual report on its findings.

 Unsurprisingly, the bulk of ‘informed’ posts spew misinformation – 80%, in fact.
-Shocking as it may seem, the advice provided by board-certified Plastic Surgeon Perth receives a pitiful approval rating, around the 11,2% mark (2018).
+Shocking as it may seem, the advice provided by board-certified Plastic Surgeons receives a pitiful approval rating, around the 11,2% mark (2018).
 Little has changed since.
 Few users deem the guidelines issued by experienced professionals as worthy of attention.
 Check out this link to know more.

 COUNTER-ACTING THE HYPE – A SCRAMBLE FOR CREDIBILITY